Yellow Floating Heart

 - Grows well in slow moving waters so it can anchor itself to the ground.
 It is common in lakes, rivers, ponds and marshes.

-- It has also begun to take over ditches, canals, waterways and dikes.
+- It will also take over ditches, canals, waterways and dikes.

 - Typically found in eutrophic, alkaline waters that are under 3 m deep.